koush/EFI-X99/README.md

  * Boot macOS
  * Boot Recovery
 6. Choose Boot macOS
-7. You should be fully booted in with ancient VESA graphics (low resolution and framerate).
-We'll fix this in a sec.
+7. Set up your account, date and time, etc, and wrap up the install.
-8. Remember those busted graphics?
+8. You should be fully booted in with ancient VESA graphics (low resolution and framerate).
 Just need to install the drivers now.
 [Get the appopriate download for your version of macOS](http://www.insanelymac.com/forum/topic/312525-nvidia-web-driver-updates-for-macos-sierra-update-11032016/) and install it.
  * Restart.

 Done!